hytechclub/web-201/CommandLine/MoreCommands.md

 # More Bash Commands
-Do some research (i.e. Googling) to find and define the following commands.
+Do some research (e.g. Googling) to find and define the following commands.
 For each of them, answer the following questions in a new text file:
 - Does this command require arguments?
 If so, what are they?
 - How could this command be useful?